CloudI/CloudI/src/external/cloudi_x_hackney/doc/hackney_url.md

 </code></pre>
 <br />

-construct an url from a base url, a path and a list of properties to give to the url.
+Construct an URL from a base URL, a path and a list of properties to give to the URL.

 <a name="normalize-1"></a>